-A source of potential odors appears to be the barn and runoff containment pond.
+A source of potential odors appears to be the barns and runoff containment ponds.
 Odors from the lots may be minimized with good house-keeping practices.
-Land application may present a source of short term odor events.
-The county regulates the nature, scope, and location of this operation, so the state setbacks do not apply.
-The nearest residence is 0.63 miles from the feedlot.
+Land application may present a source of short-term odor events.
+The local zoning regulates the nature, scope, and location of this operation.
+The nearest residence is one mile from the feedlot.